 "If You Don't Send Before 11:00 a.m., I Won't See Your Email"

 A couple of years ago, I had a prospect who was tough to get a response from.
 I sent several emails to him and almost gave up, but he finally responded.
 After he became a client, I realized I still had the same problem — he just wouldn't respond to half of my emails.
 One day when we were meeting over lunch, I finally asked him why he didn't respond to so many emails.
 He laughed and said, "Mike, I don't even see any emails that come in after 11:00 in the morning."

 The lifespan of an email is incredibly short.
-Yesware research shows that over half of emails are replied to within three hours, or not at all.
-If you want to make sure your prospect sees your email, you've got to send when he or she is ready to respond.
+Yesware research shows that most emails are replied to within three hours, or not at all.
+If you want to make sure your prospect sees your email, you've got to send it when they are ready to respond.

 To Get a Response From Steve Jobs, You Had to Be Interesting and Timely

 Steve Jobs was notorious for his replies to emails.
 His responses were sometimes not what the writers wanted to hear, however on a regular basis, he did actually reply to customers.
 He didn't respond to many, only when they hit his inbox at the right time and caught his interest.
 The trick to getting a response from Jobs was to be interesting and timely.

 Most executives' inboxes are unconquerable.
 According to research by The Radicati Group, the average business person receives and sends 122 emails per day.
 C-level executives receive 3-6 times that number.
 The majority just don't have the time or ability to read all of their emails, much less respond to them all.

 Because people naturally start working on email at the top of their inboxes, there's a distinct psychological advantage to being at the top.
 If you want your prospects and customers to read your emails and respond (at least in a timely manner), you've got to be at the right place at the right time.